 Many home builders have started building high performance and smart homes.
 These homes use significantly less energy than a mid century modern home from the early sixties.
 Colorado Springs Utilities offers rebates for energy saving appliances or added features in a home.
 This might be a way to lower your cost of living if you own your own home.

-Numbeo indicates that the cost of utilities (including electricity, heating, cooling and water) will average about $125 per month.
-If you have a current utility bill on hand, then you can calculate your estimated Colorado Springs utilities according to your current or estimated usage using the Colorado Springs Utility bill calculator.
+Numbeo indicates that the cost of utilities (including electricity, heating, cooling and water) will average about $160 per month for a 915 sqft apartment.
+If you have a current utility bill on hand, then you can calculate your estimated Colorado Springs utilities costs according to your current or estimated usage using the Colorado Springs Utility bill calculator.

 Internet and cable can cost anywhere from $65 to $150+, depending on the service and speed you prefer.